 - 1 1/2 tsp mustard seeds

-- Thinly slice the cucumber on a mandolin.
+Thinly slice the cucumber on a mandolin.

-- Sprinkle the cucumber with salt to draw out some of the moisture.
+Sprinkle the cucumber with salt to draw out some of the moisture.
 Leave to sit for 1/2 hour.

-- Prepare jars and lids by washing them in warm soapy water.
+Prepare jars and lids by washing them in warm soapy water.

-- Turn the oven onto 120 degrees.
+Turn the oven onto 120 degrees.

-- Once the glasses are clean place them on a tray and into the oven to sterilise.
+Once the glasses are clean place them on a tray and into the oven to sterilise.

-- After 15 minutes turn the oven off but leave the glasses in the oven.
+After 15 minutes turn the oven off but leave the glasses in the oven.

 Wash the salt off the cucumber.

 Combine the cornflour and water until a smooth paste forms.
 Reserve for later use.

-- Combine all the remaining ingredients in a large saucepan and allow to simmer gently for 40 minutes whilst stirring.
+Combine all the remaining ingredients in a large saucepan and allow to simmer gently for 40 minutes whilst stirring.

-- Add the cornflour paste to the relish and stir until the mixture has thickened.
+Add the cornflour paste to the relish and stir until the mixture has thickened.

-- Remove the relish from the heat and carefully pour the hot mixture into the hot jars.
+Remove the relish from the heat and carefully pour the hot mixture into the hot jars.

-- Fill the jars within a centimetre of the top and put the lid on straight away to get a vacuum seal.
+Fill the jars within a centimetre of the top and put the lid on straight away to get a vacuum seal.

-I was pretty impressed that I had managed to use up a kilogram of cucumbers.
+I was pretty impressed that I had managed to use up a kilo of cucumbers.
 I really don’t like to waste food.